ABOVE: Killarney Lakes at Killarney National Park

 Although it can be found in various parts of Ireland, the marsh fritillary is still protected under Annex II of the European Union Habitats and Species Directive because of potential habitat loss.
 As the name suggests, the marsh fritillary likes wet or marshy ground and relies on the broad leaves of the devil’s bit scabious plant for its lifecycle.
 The cycle from larvae to adult butterfly takes a year to complete, but life as an adult butterfly is only two to three weeks.

 Ireland’s only native reptile is versatile in its habitat and can be found in woodlands, marshes, heaths and bogs.
-Ranging in length from 10 to 16 centimetres, they have long bodies, short legs and a long tapering tail that, when trapped by predators, can be shed to aid escape.
+Ranging in length from 10 to 16 cm, they have long bodies, short legs and a long tapering tail that, when trapped by predators, can be shed to aid escape.
 The tail will then grow back.
 The common lizard has a lifespan that can reach up to five years and its diet consists of slugs, snails, earthworms and a variety of insects.
 Although most reptiles are known for laying eggs, the viviparous lizard gives birth to live young that have been hatched from eggs kept inside the female.

 Otherwise known as the common newt, it is native to Ireland and can be found in woodlands, hedgerows, marshes and areas dominated by tussock grassland.
-They can grow between 7 to 11 centimetres and have an average lifespan of six years.
+They can grow between 7 to 11 cm and have an average lifespan of six years.
 Their diets consist of caterpillars, slugs, worms and insects on land but when in water they will eat crustaceans, molluscs and tadpoles.
 They are the only amphibian found in Ireland that has a tail and all too often they get mistaken for newts.
 An easy way to tell them apart is to look at their skin; a smooth newt (as the name suggests) has a smooth skin whilst a lizard, being a reptile, is scaly.

 This particular salmon is native to Ireland and is found in most of our rivers.
-Salmon can grow up to 75 centimetres in length and weigh up to 5.5kg.
+Salmon can grow up to 75 cm in length and weigh up to 5.5kg.
 Their diet varies according to their habitat and while a young salmon will feed on the larvae of aquatic insects and other aquatic invertebrates in freshwater, adult salmon confine themselves to feeding out at sea on small fish such as herring and sprats.
 Salmon are a symbolic species in Ireland, providing an economic benefit from angling tourism and they form part of the Fenian cycle in Irish mythology in the story of the Salmon of Knowledge.

 The National Park has a wide diversity of habitats including woodlands, lakes, rivers and ponds, waterfalls, bogs and heath, grassland and rock.